July 11, 2016 in Tips by

 Which phrase do people use more often?

-There might be a couple different ways to say the same thing.
-There might be a couple different ways to search for the same solution.
+There might be a couple of different ways to say the same thing.
+There might be several different ways to search for the same solution.
 Which one do customers use more often?
 That would be the phrase you should use in your search campaign.
 You could use Google Trends to compare phrases against each other.
 Good keyword research can offer better insight.

 Will this be easy or hard?

-There might be people looking for your solution but there might be a lot of competition for those people.
-For instance, there are a lot of businesses looking for IT Services.
-At the same time, there are a lot of companies that provide IT Services.
+There might be people looking for your solution, but there might be a lot of competition for those people.
+For instance, there are many businesses looking for IT Services, and there are many companies that provide IT Services.

 Search marketing can also be difficult in broader categories.
-For example, lots of people turn to the search engines to find a “computer.”
+For example, many people turn to the search engines to find a “computer.”
 Unfortunately, that category is broad.
 Even if someone could find your business from that search, you might not have what they need.

 Good keyword research should be able to identify the competition in your space.